ksindi/managers-playbook/README.md

     - Purpose: clarify the big picture value and importance of their tasks.
     - Progress: create milestones, share wins, celebrate progress.
     - Belonging: team culture and management.
-1. I find it helpful to do a healthcheck every month or quarter.
+1. I find it helpful to do a healthcheck every month or quarter by asking these "scale of 1 to 10" questions.
+Normall if I get something other than a 9 or 10, I go deeper to understand.
 "On a scale of 1-10 how would you rate:..."
     - Predictability: How clear do you feel about what's expected of you?
     - Ownership: Your satisfaction with decision power and direction?
     - Purpose: How much your work makes a difference for the team?
     - Progress: The sense of progression each week?
     - Belonging: Your feeling of connection to the team?
-1. Additional questions to ask on a less frequent basis:
+1. Additional questions to help motivate discussion:
-    1. Motivators:
-        1. Which part of your work is most fun?
+    - Which part of your work is most fun?
-        1. What's not fun about working here?
+    - What's not fun about working here?
-        1. What are the biggest time wasters for you each week?
+    - What are the biggest time wasters for you each week?
-    1. Long term goals:
-        1. What skills do you want to improve?
+    - What skills do you want to improve?
-        1. What career path are you looking for?
+    - What career path are you looking for?
-        1. Who in the company would you be excited to learn more from?
+    - Who in the company would you be excited to learn more from?
-        1. What parts of the business would you like to be more involved in?
+    - What parts of the business would you like to be more involved in?
-    1. Organization awareness:
-        1. What don't you like about the product?
+    - What don't you like about the product?
-        1. What's the biggest opportunity that we're missing out on?
+    - What's the biggest opportunity that we're missing out on?
-        1. What do you see as your top 3 priorities this quarter?
+    - What do you see as your top 3 priorities this quarter?
 The team’s?
 The org's?
-        1. If you were CEO, what would you do differently?
+    - If you were CEO, what would you do differently?
-    1. Manager's role:
-        1. What could I do to support you better?
+    - What could I do to support you better?
-        1. If you were me, what are 1 to 3 things you would change?
+    - If you were me, what are 1 to 3 things you would change?
-        1. How do you feel about the amount of feedback you are getting?
+    - How do you feel about the amount of feedback you are getting?
-        1. I need feedback.
-What are two things that I can do differently?
+    - I need feedback.
+What's one thing I can do differently?
-        1. What's one thing we could do to improve our way of collaborating?
+    - What's one thing we could do to improve our way of collaborating?
-    1. Priorities:
-        1. What are your top priorities this week?
-        1. What will success look like?
-        1. What are obstacles?
 1. Encourage your direct reports to bring up topics:
     <img src="images/1_1s.jpg" width="400">
-1. See [Getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) for more thoughts on effective one on ones.
 1. There isn't one best management style.
-Figure out how someone wants to be managed in your initial one on one:
+Figure out how someone wants to be managed in your initial one-on-one:
     1. What did you like about your previous manager?
 What didn't you like?
     1. What do you like to see from a manager?

-1. One on ones where the report is also a manager are typically more "business" where the focus is on strategy, team health and project alignment.
+For further reading, see [Getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) for more thoughts on effective one on ones.

-## Standups
+## Effective teams

-I like to organize standups in the following format.

 ## Coaching